 The Kinsale Head, Ballycotton, Seven Heads and Southwest Kinsale Gas Fields lie approximately 50 kilometres off the south coast of Cork.
-The gas bearing reservoirs are in layers of porous sandstone rock about 750m below the seabed.
-These rock layers are relatively thin – about 120 meters, but they cover a large area – the main Kinsale Head reservoir, for example extends over 100 square kilometres.
+The gas bearing reservoirs are in layers of porous and permeable sandstone rock about 840m below the sealevel.
+These rock layers are relatively thin – about 120 meters, but they cover a large area – the main Kinsale Head reservoir, for example, extends over 100 square kilometres.
 The rocks were formed in the Cretaceous geological era – around 100 million years ago and the gas is contained in the sandstone under layers of shale and chalk, which are impermeable to gas.

-This conditioning is carried out offshore and the gas is then compressed to raise its pressure for transport to the Kinsale Energy Inch Terminal near Midleton, Co.
+This conditioning was carried out offshore and the gas was then compressed to raise its pressure for transport to the Kinsale Energy Inch Terminal near Midleton, Co.
 Cork.
-From the Inch Terminal, the gas is then metered and transferred to Bord Gáis Éireann (BGÉ) for distribution nationwide.
+From the Inch Terminal, the gas then being metered and transferred to Gas Networks Ireland (GNI) for distribution nationwide.